FrankasProjects/cloud-native-reliability-deployment/Deployment/Reliability/Autoscaling/Karpenter/readme.md

 1. Initialize the repository with:  ``Terraform init``.
 2. Install Karpenter on the AWS EKS cluster: ``Terraform apply`` and confirm with ``yes``.
 3. Since the AWS EKS is created seperately, the AWS Configmap has to be updated. ``kubectl edit configmap aws-auth -n kube-system``.
-    The configmap should resemble the following: ensure that AccountID is replaced accordingly.
+    The configmap should resemble the following: ensure that AccountID and NodeGroupIDs are replaced accordingly.
 ```
     apiVersion: v1
     kind: ConfigMap